-Concussion Awareness Week is taking place across Canada from September xx to xx, 20xx.
+The second Concussion Awareness Week is taking place across Canada from September 25 to October 1, 2022.
 Everyone with a role in healthy active living - sport and recreation participants, parents, coaches, organizers, educators and more - can help increase awareness about this important issue.